idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

   F^{(\lambda)} \equiv \int_{\Omega} \phi^h \;\text{d}\Omega - V_0 = 0 \label{eq:eq1}
 \end{equation}

+The [`ScalarLMKernel`](/ScalarLMKernel.md) class is implemented using the [`GenericKernelScalar`](/GenericKernelScalar.md) template class to contain both the AD and non-AD versions within the same source files; the test sources files in the Tensor Mechanics module described at the bottom of this section appear more simply since they are non-AD only: [HTLSDR-header].
-The `computeScalarQpResidual` method for the non-AD version of this class is provided in [scalar-kernel-non-ad-residual], where `_value/_pp_value` is equal to $V_0$.
+The `computeScalarQpResidual` method for this class is provided in [scalar-kernel-non-ad-residual], where `_value/_pp_value` is equal to $V_0$.

 !listing framework/src/kernels/ScalarLMKernel.C id=scalar-kernel-non-ad-residual
-         re=Real\nScalarLMKernel::computeScalarQpResidual.*?}
+         re=template <bool is_ad>\nGenericReal<is_ad>\nScalarLMKernelTempl<is_ad>::computeScalarQpResidual.*?}
          caption=The C++ weak-form residual statement of [eq:eq1].

 Meanwhile, the contribution to the spatial variable residual of this object is associated with [eq:eq2]